alanmitchell/mini-monitor/docs/source/software.rst

     METER_POST_INTERVAL = 30  # minutes

 These settings are for the script that can receive meter reading transmissions from certain Utility meters.
 See the :ref:`hardware` document for the necessary Mini-Monitor hardware.
-Also, further discussion of the values posted by this script is in the :ref:`available-sensor-readers` document.
+Further discussion of the values posted by this script is available in the :ref:`available-sensor-readers` document.

-The ``ENABLE_METER_READER`` setting must be True to enable reading of utility meter transmissions. ``METER_IDS`` is a Python list containing the Meter IDs of the meters you wish to record.
+The ``ENABLE_METER_READER`` setting must be set to True to enable reading of utility meter transmissions. ``METER_IDS`` is a Python list containing the Meter IDs of the meters you wish to record.
 You can generally find the Meter ID number on the meter nameplate, as shown in this picture: